wsaada19/versus/src/verse/basics/README.md

     # ...definition of class...
 ```

-Inheritance is a way to tell the program, "Okay, I'm not exatly this other class but I want to act like one".
+Inheritance is a way to tell the program, "Okay, I'm not exactly this other class but I want to act like one".
 This means that you get **all** of the functionality, methods, data members, etc., of another class to use in your own!
 This makes making or extending (adding new functionality to) complex objects much easier if most of what they do resides in another class' definition.

 The syntax breakdown of inheriting from another class is `my_class := class(class_to_inherit):`.

 If you inherit from another class, you may think to yourself, "But what can the other class do that I can use?".
 Hopefully you'll understand why you need to inherit from a specific class, but if not, you can easily find out what each class does with some explanations for each method / data member, if any.
 There are two primary ways to find this information:

 1. Use the {{ external_link('UEFN API Reference', book.external.links.uefn_verse.api_reference) }} website.
-    * This website has pretty good explanations of each class.
+   - This website has pretty good explanations of each class.
 (Sometimes lacking a little bit 🙏)
 2. Every UEFN project comes with the code definitions for everything you can use inside UEFN.
 These files all end in `.digest.verse`.
-    * `Fortnite.digest.verse` -> This defines all of the Fortnite specific items like UI buttons, Devices, etc.
+   - `Fortnite.digest.verse` -> This defines all of the Fortnite specific items like UI buttons, Devices, etc.
-    * `Verse.digest.verse` -> This defines specifics of the Verse language.
+   - `Verse.digest.verse` -> This defines specifics of the Verse language.
-    * `UnrealEngine.digest.verse` -> This defines things like building UI in code for a players, mathematical functions, etc.
+   - `UnrealEngine.digest.verse` -> This defines things like building UI in code for a players, mathematical functions, etc.

 It is **very** much worth your time to read through these files.
 Not only will you learn more about what's available to use, but you will see many more of the advanced language syntax available to all Verse programs.